Home / OMSAS Application Guide / OMSAS – University of Ottawa

 We do not accept applications directly from CEGEP or community college.

-If you have a college diploma from a general and vocational college in Quebec (CEGEP), you must also have completed 2 years of full-time studies (minimum of 5 courses per term each year) in an undergraduate program leading to a university bachelor’s degree, including the necessary prerequisite courses.
+College diplomas (CEGEP or community college) are recognized as equivalent to 1 year of postsecondary university studies.
+To satisfy the full-time requirement, you must also have completed 2 years of full-time studies (minimum of 5 courses per term each year) in an undergraduate program leading to a university bachelor’s degree.

 I am applying with international studies

-If you have a foreign university education and meet the minimum eligibility requirements with Canadian or US undergraduate university degree-level studies, the international grades will not be used in calculating the cGPA.
+If you completed 3 years of full-time studies in an undergraduate program leading to a university bachelor’s degree in Canada or United States after your international studies, the international grades will not be used in calculating the CGPA.
 In this case, a WES evaluation is not required; however, the transcript must be sent directly from the foreign university to OMSAS by the application deadline.

 Note: A WES evaluation is not required for studies completed as an exchange program.